Dinoosawruss/software-engineering-summative-1/README.md

 Based on the personas and empathy maps, I have created 5 high-level user stories:
 1. As a user, I want to view live previews of my Markdown content so that I can immediately see how it will render any rectify any issues.
-2. As a user, I want the option to customise the view of the editor, such as, switching between light and dark mode
+2. As a user, I want the option to customise the view of the editor, such as, switching between light and dark mode so that the website is accessible.
-3. As a user, I want the editor to be lightweight and intuitive.
+3. As a user, I want the editor to be lightweight and intuitive, so that I can focus on editing Markdown rather than learning the tool I am using.
-4. As a user, I want to create and edit Markdown with syntax highlighting.
+4. As a user, I want to create and edit Markdown with syntax highlighting, so that code in the Markdown can be read easily.
-5. As a user, I want the tool to be accessible via the web.
+5. As a user, I want the tool to be accessible via the web, so that I can avoid downloading more software to my machine.

 ### MoSCoW Prioritisation